AUTeam2/server-setup/README.md

 The command in the example starts a new Django project called webinterface.

 ## Development server
 The current service setup runs Django hosted on its own development server.
-This server is slow and doesn't handle multiple concurrent connections.
+This server is unsafe, insecure, slow and doesn't handle multiple concurrent connections.
 Later, we will connect Django and Nginx via a gateway interface (WSGI).
 I propose using gunicorn.

 ## Running on Windows with Docker Toolbox
 To start the containers on Windows, use the `docker-compose-win.yml` file, running it as `docker-compose -f docker-compose-win.yml up -d`.